Athena Seaways - Kiel to Klaipeda

 This year, DFDS celebrates the twentieth anniversary of its activities in Lithuania.
 Jonas Nazarov, the executive director of the Lithuanian DFDS, is proud that a lot has been achieved during the year: “Almost 5 million people have used the DFDS ferry services in 20 years. passengers, more than 45 thousand. kilometers of wheeled machinery, and the capacity of the fleet itself in the Baltic Sea has almost tripled ”.
 That the company strongly ties its future with the Baltic Sea and Lithuania is proved by the investments amounting to 400 million. euros.
 Eleven ferries operated by the company, fly the Lithuanian flag, employ Lithuanian crews, and the company's ferries arrive at the port of Klaipeda on average about a thousand times a year.

-After being crowned ‘Europe’s Leading Ferry Operator 2024’ at the World Travel Awards earlier this year, we are delighted to announce we are now in the running for the World title.
+We did it!
+After being crowned ‘Europe’s Leading Ferry Operator 2024’ at the World Travel Awards earlier this year, we are delighted to announce we have retained our title as the World’s Leading Ferry Operator.